pretix/pretix-docs/docs/guides/meta/index.md

 Do not use so-called artificial intelligence (AI), for instance Large Language Models (LLMs) such as ChatGPT.
 LLMs can generate text that, on the surface, looks professional and accurate.
-LLMs cannot do research.
+But LLMs cannot do research.
-LLMs cannot interact with pretix like a human user can.
+They cannot interact with pretix like a human user can.
 The texts that LLMs produce cannot be guaranteed to be factually accurate.
 They will often contain false information.